Chile–Peru football rivalry: Copa América

 Peru and Chile first faced each other in the 1935 South American Championship, with Alberto Montellanos scoring the only goal of the match within 5 minutes resulting in a 1–0 win for the Peruvians.
 The two sides have played each other 21 times throughout the tournament, with Peru having seven wins, Chile with eight, and six draws.

 Some notable matches include the 2015 semifinal, in which Carlos Zambrano was sent off after a tackle on Charles Aránguiz, Eduardo Vargas scoring twice, and Gary Medel scoring an own goal in a 2–1 win for La Roja to see them advance to the final, in which they were victorious against Argentina 4–1 on spot kicks.
 The Peruvians would get their revenge four years later in 2019, in a 3–0 win, with Edison Flores scoring, Gabriel Arias coming off his line and making a disastrous mistake, allowing Yoshimar Yotún to strike the ball into an empty net, and Paolo Guerrero tricking Arias to put in a third and send Los Incas into their first final since 1975.

-Friendlies

-The most recent friendly match between La Blanquirroja and La Roja was on 12 October 2018.